 These chemicals are a form of warfare, which plants produce to defend against other plants, explains Dr. Hope.

-Interestingly, these agents have also been used as biological weapons by humans.
+Interestingly, humans have also used these agents as biological weapons.
 According to a 2017 study published in the Biomedicine and Prevention journal.
 “There is evidence that between the early 1970s and ‘80s, mixed mycotoxin-based weapons were used in South-East Asia, Cambodia and Afghanistan.”